 If you use a milk alternative, this green smoothie recipe is also vegan-friendly.
 It really is a fantastic smoothie for everyone and the unique flavor is sure to pique your taste buds.

-- The Banana.
-As mentioned, your banana should be good and ripe for this (and any) smoothie.
+- As mentioned, your banana should be good and ripe for this (and any) smoothie.
 When your bananas hit that point when they're about to go brown, toss them in the freezer.